 braindecode.models.BIOT#

-class braindecode.models.BIOT(emb_size=256, att_num_heads=8, n_layers=4, sfreq=200, hop_length=100, return_feature=False, n_outputs=None, n_chans=None, chs_info=None, n_times=None, input_window_seconds=None)[source]#
+- class braindecode.models.BIOT(embed_dim=256, num_heads=8, num_layers=4, sfreq=200, hop_length=100, return_feature=False, n_outputs=None, n_chans=None, chs_info=None, n_times=None, input_window_seconds=None, activation=<class 'torch.nn.modules.activation.ELU'>, drop_prob=0.5, max_seq_len=1024, att_drop_prob=0.2, att_layer_drop_prob=0.2)[source]#

-BIOT: Cross-data Biosignal Learning in the Wild from [Yang2023]
+BIOT: Cross-data Biosignal Learning in the Wild.

 It is designed for N-dimensional biosignal data such as EEG, ECG, etc. The method was proposed by Yang et al. [Yang2023] and the code is available at [Code2023]